 Professionally, Supervisor Schaffer was elected to the Suffolk County Legislature in 1988, 1989 and 1991, before resigning the office to become Town of Babylon Supervisor the following year.
 Schaffer was sworn into office on his 29th birthday in 1992, the youngest to serve as the town’s executive in the twentieth century.
 His first term as Supervisor lasted through 2001.

 When the position of Town Supervisor was made vacant in 2011 following then-Supervisor Steve Bellone’s victory as Suffolk County Executive, Schaffer was unanimously appointed to fill the role by the Town Board.
 He won re-election in 2012, 2013, and most recently 2017, receiving over 70% of the vote in each election.
 Supervisor Schaffer is the longest-serving Town Supervisor in Babylon’s history with his most recent stint.

 Within months of returning to Town Hall, the South Shore was devastated by Superstorm Sandy.
 Assisting residents in rebuilding their homes and businesses was one of Supervisor Schaffer’s earliest tasks, which he continues to do to this day.
 In doing so, Supervisor Schaffer has created lasting partnerships with the Lindenhurst, Amityville and Babylon Village governments to better serve constituents in those areas.

-Mr. Schaffer is a homeowner in North Babylon and has served as Chairman of the Suffolk County Democratic Committee since September of 2000.
+Supervisor Schaffer owns a home in North Babylon and has served as Chairman of the Suffolk County Democratic Committee since September, 2000.